 Left untreated, heel pain can lead to more serious problems down the road.

 The most common cause of heel pain in adults is Plantar Fasciitis, which is now more accurately referred to as Plantar Fasciopathy.
 This is due to the fact that research has shown the condition to be more degenerative in nature as opposed to inflammatory, which has affected the way in which it is now treated.

-In children, the most common type of heel pain is Sever’s and symptoms are typically described at the back of the heel bone at the insertion of the achilles tendon.
+In children, the most common type of heel pain is Sever’s and symptoms are typically described at the back of the heel bone at the insertion of the Achilles tendon.
 Sever’s is most commonly seen in very active children and adolescents.

-There are several risk factors to developing Plantar Fasciopathy that are not limited to: obesity, occupations that require long periods of standing or walking, running and extremely flat or high arched foot types and poor footwear choices.
+There are several risk factors for developing Plantar Fasciopathy that are not limited to: obesity, occupations that require long periods of standing or walking, running and extremely flat or high arched foot types and poor footwear choices.